-A theoretical framework for applied public health epidemiology, including the importance of high-quality data, measures of morbidity and mortality in a population, epidemiological investigations, and the use of epidemiological study designs.
-Two and one-half lecture hours and two laboratory hours a week for one semester.
-Prerequisite: Graduate standing.
+A theoretical framework for applied public health epidemiology, including the importance of high-quality data, measures of morbidity and

 N 391G.
 Public Health Program Development.

 Focus on analyzing and critiquing health promotion and disease prevention initiatives, and obtaining and using relevant community and population-level health data for developing a multilevel health promotion and disease prevention initiative.
 Two lecture hours and four laboratory hours a week for one semester.
 Prerequisite: Graduate standing, and Nursing 391D or consent of instructor.